humantorch/how-to-scott/README.md

 *Also Important:* going either Yellow or Red are both absolutely recoverable situations and that will be my goal as a part of the correction process.
 We're human beings, we have ebbs and flows in our lives.

-*Repeated disclaimer:* This is unofficial in regards to adidas standard HR practices.
+*Repeated disclaimer:* This is unofficial in regards to Soapbox standard HR practices.

 ## What (I think) I do well

 1. Context, not control.
 I will rarely – if ever – outright _tell_ you what to do.
 I'm not interested in giving you _orders,_ I'm much more interested in making sure you have _ownership._ Take ten minutes to [watch this video](https://www.youtube.com/watch?v=OqmdLcyES_Q) for a better idea of what I mean.
 1. Understand our customers' needs and pivot quickly to adapt our strategies when they're not aligned.
+(Note: since I'm so new to Soapbox this one is going to take me some time to fully grok but I'm working on it!)
 1. Avoid micromanagement.

 ## What (I think) I don't do well